Russian Naval Base at Tartus / Tartous

 In March 2007 Starwood Hotels signed a USD 25 million contract with the Syrian Danial Industries Company to manage a hotel under its "Four Points by Sheraton" brand.
 Nevertheless, even if this project was completed on time in 2011, there were more extensive problems challenging the development of tourism in Tartous.
 These include a local public infrastructure ill-suited to international travelers, numerous abandoned and crumbling buildings located on prime coastal real estate, and persistent electricity and water shortages.

-The Tartous governate also plays a strategic economic role by hosting two of Syria's three major ports, Tartous and Banyas (the third is located in Lattakia).
+The Tartous governate also plays a strategic economic role by hosting two of Syria's three major ports, Tartous and Banyas (the third is located in Latakia).
 Syria's ports have reached maximum operating capacity over the past few years - in part due to Syria's increasing role as a major transit point for goods traveling to Iraq.

 Tartous Port - the largest Syrian port - is undergoing a major expansion and development project with the help of a US$68 million loan from the European Investment Bank.
 Banyas Port is mainly linked to the import/export of petroleum and petroleum byproducts.
-Emboffs observed significant activity at the ports during their visit and noted that many of the trucks leaving the port gates were transporting new foreign automobiles - not surprising given the increasing number of Syrians buying imported cars in the past few years due to relaxed Syrian government import restrictions.
+There was significant activity at the ports and many of the trucks leaving the port gates were transporting new foreign automobiles - not surprising given the increasing number of Syrians buying imported cars in the past few years due to relaxed Syrian government import restrictions.
 In general, business contacts assert that the Syrian government's ability to maximize capacity at the ports, which they believe is not progressing quickly enough to respond to demand, is essential to the Syrian government's interest in positioning itself as a key trade transit point to Iraq and the Gulf.
 They also note that ongoing corruption both at the ports and the related customs offices is damaging the reputation of Syria's shipping facilities.

-The Arab Syrian coast suffers more than other countries from pollution dueto the existence of three oil terminals directly on the coast.
+The Arab Syrian coast suffers more than other countries from pollution due to the existence of three oil terminals directly on the coast.
 They are the Latikiyyah terminal, limited activity; the Banyas terminal, high annual activity; the Tartus terminal, medium activity.
 These terminals are a major source of pollution for the Arab Syrian Coast.
 Dangers also lie in accidents that could occur such as pipe explosions or a leak in one of the pipes.
 Until the damage is repaired, huge quantities of oil could leak into the sea, causing pollution.

 The unrealized promise in Tartous highlights the Syrian government's continuing inability to effectively manage its economic and natural resources.
 As a result, the Syrian government is undermining its self-proclaimed economic goals of stimulating tourism development to help balance declining loss of oil production and positioning Syria as a strategic trade transit point between the West and the rest of the Middle East.
 The lack of political will to push for necessary economic reforms in the short to mid-term could have serious implications for Syria's ability to compete in the long-term with other countries in the region in both sectors.